Ojamajo Doremi: Stage plays

+Chiharu Watanabe as Aiko, Makoto Takeda as Onpu, and Chisato Maeda as Momoko.

+A stage play adaptation of Ojamajo Doremi Dokkān! was produced by Nelke Planning and starred the Japanese girl group ≠Me, with the characters double-cast and split between two groups: Cologne Team and Jewelry Team.
+The stage play ran in theaters from May 15 to May 22, 2022.

 Video games

-The franchise received few video games, most of them educational games for children.
+The franchise received few video games, most of them are educational games for children.

 Sega Pico series

 Three games has been released for the Sega Pico, containing several minigames for children: